mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 Connect the following Pins to DC- (Pin 1):
 11,12

-Connect the folowing pins together:
+Connect the folowing pins together (this will allow the full 75A max output currrent to be set, see comment about CAN scaling factor below):
 9,10

 If pin 9 and 10 are not connected together the CAN message for setting "Current" has a factor of `* 20` and the R4875G can only be set to a maximum of 50A.